Skip to main content

 Major Trails And Attractions

-Key attractions include visits to archaeological sites where ancient raised fields, causeways, and mounds (lomas) remain visible across the savanna, particularly striking when viewed from slight elevations or from the air during dry season.
+Key attractions include visits to archaeological sites where ancient raised fields, causeways, and mounds (lomas) remain visible across the savanna, particularly striking when viewed from slight elevations or during dry season.
 Interpretive walks led by community guides explain the engineering behind the earthworks and their ecological significance.
 Boat trips on local rivers and lagoons offer excellent wildlife viewing—capybaras, caimans, river dolphins, and enormous flocks of waterbirds—especially during the dry months when animals concentrate at permanent water bodies.
 Night excursions reveal caimans, owls, and occasional jaguars.
 Cultural exchanges with Moxeño communities allow visitors to learn about traditional fishing, weaving, and musical traditions rooted in the ancient Jesuit mission period.

 Visitor Facilities And Travel

 Infrastructure is limited, reflecting the reserve's primary scientific and conservation mission.
-Access typically begins in Trinidad, the capital of the Beni Department, with onward travel by road (often unpaved and seasonally impassable) or small boat to reach the reserve.
-Local guides, community tourism initiatives, and researchers can arrange visits, though independent travel is not recommended.
+Access typically begins in Trinidad, the capital of the Beni Department, with onward travel by road (often unpaved and seasonally impassable) or small boat to reach the reserve in Baures municipality.
+[1] Local guides, community tourism initiatives, and researchers can arrange visits, though independent travel is not recommended.
 Basic lodging is available in nearby ranches and villages, while camping within the reserve may be possible with prior coordination.
 Visitors should bring insect protection, rainproof clothing, drinking water supplies, and binoculars.
 The best time to visit is during the dry season (June to September) when roads are passable and wildlife concentrates around remaining water bodies.

 Conservation And Sustainability